pgguru/conduit-connector-bigquery/README.md

 ### Implementation
 The connector pulls data from bigquery for a dataset or selected tables of users choice.
-The connector syncs incrementally this means it keeps on looking for new insertion happening every minure in any of the table the data is pulled for and syncs it.
+The connector syncs incrementally this means it keeps on looking for new insertion/updation happening every time interval user specified in any of the table the data is pulled for and syncs it.
 If the conduit stops or pauses midway the connector will make sure to pull the data which was not pull earlier.

 for eg,